gmpassos/mercury_client/README.md

 Using `HttpCache` you can perform in-memory cached requests.

-You can pass the parameter `onStaleResponse` for the notification of a stale version (a cached request that can be used while a new request is being performed):
+You can pass the parameter `onStaleResponse` for the notification of a stale version (a cached response that can be used while a new request is being performed):

 ```dart
 import 'package:mercury_client/mercury_client.dart';